Routine kidney function is one of the most commonly performed blood tests.

 Routine blood test of kidney function

-The usual blood test which checks that the kidneys are working properly measures the level of urea, creatinine, and certain dissolved salts.
+The usual blood test which checks that the kidneys are working properly measures the level of urea, creatinine and certain dissolved salts.

 Creatinine is a waste product made by the muscles.
 Creatinine passes into the bloodstream, and is usually passed out in urine.
 A high blood level of creatinine indicates that the kidneys may not be working properly.
 Creatinine is usually a more accurate marker of kidney function than urea.
+The effect of muscle mass needs to be taken into account.
+A person with a lot of muscle and little fat on their body is likely to have a higher creatinine than a person who has a lot of fat and little muscle.

 Estimated glomerular filtration rate (eGFR) provides a guide to kidney function.
 Although the level of creatinine in the blood is a useful guide to kidney function, the eGFR is a more accurate measure.
-Blood creatinine can be used to estimate the eGFR using age, sex, and race.
+Blood creatinine can be used to estimate the eGFR using age, sex and race.
 This is often calculated by computer and reported with the creatinine blood test.
 The normal value for eGFR is 90-120 ml/min.
 An eGFR below 60 ml/min suggests that some kidney damage has occurred.
 The value becomes lower with increasing severity of kidney damage.

 Dissolved salts that are routinely measured are sodium, potassium, chloride and bicarbonate.
 They are sometimes referred to as 'electrolytes'.
 Abnormal blood levels of any of these may be due to a kidney problem.
 (Some other conditions may also alter the salt balance in the blood.)